C++ Member Initialiser Lists

 private:

-Like with the initialisation of any other variables, any expression that results in a value of the correct type can be used.
+Like with the initialization of any other variables, any expression that results in a value of the correct type can be used.

 This is shown in the below example.
-Remember, C++ is not especially sensitive to white space, so we can generally add line breaks and additional space where needed, if we think it makes our code more readable for humans.
+Remember, C++ is not especially sensitive to white space, so we can generally add line breaks and additional space where needed if we think it makes our code more readable:

 class Character {